Charles Joseph Fletcher: Biography

 He was born on December 21, 1922, to Horace Fletcher and Florence Romyns.
 He served as a Lieutenant Commander with the United States Navy during World War II and the Korean War.
 Fletcher earned a Bachelor of Science degree in Aeronautical Engineering from New York University in 1950.

 He was the president of Technology General Corporation, a small ($2 million annual revenue) manufacturer of drawn metal products, spray coating systems, power mixers, and commercial ice crushing equipment.
 Fletcher penned his autobiography, Quest for Survival, in 2002.

-A contributor to the X-15 rocket, Fletcher also worked on the test version of the Lunar Landing Module, and holds seventeen aeronautical patents on vertical lift and rocket engines.
+A contributor to the X-15 rocket, Fletcher also worked on the test version of the Apollo Lunar Module, and holds seventeen aeronautical patents on vertical lift and rocket engines.
 Fletcher was inducted into the Aviation Hall of Fame of New Jersey in 1992 and the New Jersey Inventors Hall of Fame in 1993.

 A resident of Fredon Township, New Jersey, he died on April 20, 2011, at Saint Clare's Hospital at Boonton Township in Boonton, New Jersey, at 88.